babaraliassad/assigment4Ml/README.md

 Overview
 The movie recommendation system leverages various features of movies to generate recommendations.
 The init function initializes the movie vectors (title2MVec_norm) and title-to-movie mappings (title2movie).
 Feature weights (feat2weight) are adjusted to influence the recommendation algorithm.

-##Feature Weights
+Feature Weights
--The features and their respective weights are listed below:
+The features and their respective weights are listed below:

+python
+Copy code
 feat2weight = {
     'year': 1.0,
     'runtime': 0.0,